-Two groups of adolescents were asked to complete a task that almost anyone would find socially stressful: give a five-minute speech on high school popularity to an unfamiliar audience of teenagers.
+Researchers asked two groups of adolescents to complete a task that almost anyone would find socially stressful.
+They told the teens to give a five-minute speech on high school popularity to an unfamiliar audience of teenagers.
 To make the situation even more awkward, the teenagers in the audience were told to sigh rudely, frown, and cross their arms as they listened.

 In order to confirm that these results translated to real life, the research team brought a modified version of the experiment to school.

-For several days in a row, ninth graders took time out of their algebra class to offer up saliva samples (which can be used to detect stress hormone levels) and diary accounts of every negative event that occurred that day.
+For several days in a row, ninth graders took time out of their algebra class to offer up saliva samples (which researchers tested to detect stress hormone levels) and diary accounts of every negative event that occurred that day.
 Again, the researchers found that the teenagers who received the lesson that people grow and change were less bothered by daily stressors than their unenlightened peers.

 How do we account for the stress-busting power of such a simple intervention?
 There are a couple of explanations to consider.
 As a psychologist in my third decade of practice, I’ve learned that shame and helplessness are particularly excruciating emotions.
 Perhaps reminding teenagers that they are still very much under construction— that they can develop new qualities and tweak old ones—helps defuse both of these painful feelings.